sultani0802/dicee/README.md

 Roll 2 dice using arc4random_uniform

 ## Requirements
-Xcode 9. iOS device running iOS 11 isn't necessary but nice to use to deploy the app
+Xcode 9. iPhone 6 or newer running iOS 11 isn't necessary but nice to use to deploy the app

 ## Installation
 ### Manually